numba/numba/docs/source/reference/types.rst

 Arrays
 ------

-The easy way to declare array types is to subscript an elementary type according to the number of dimensions.
+The easy way to declare :class:`~numba.types.Array` types is to subscript an elementary type according to the number of dimensions.
 For example a 1-dimension single-precision array::